A Guide for Foreigners

 Job title and rank is so important in Korean office culture.
 You will address people using their family name followed by their position and an honourific identifier.
 For example Kim Daeri Nim.

-There are different number systems used for counting in Korea and the West and it can cause confusion.
-If you understand the differences and know how to approach conversations around large numbers, it will help you communicate effectively.
+There are different number systems used for counting in Korea and it can confuse.
+If you understand the differences and know how to approach ‘large number’ conversations, it will help you communicate effectively.

 5 Star reviews on Amazon